 The student and guarantor will be held responsible for all residence and board fees for both semesters of the academic year or the summer session for which it is signed, except under the conditions outlined in the “Term/ Cancellation” and “Credits of Residence and Board Fees upon Withdrawal” sections of the Terms and Conditions of the Residence License Agreement.
 Students who withdraw, or who are separated from the University residential system, will no longer be guaranteed an on-campus accommodation in the current or subsequent semesters.

-Residence facilities and the dining facilities will be closed for the official University vacation periods in the undergraduate programs that occur at Thanksgiving/fall recess, between Semester I and Semester II/Intersession, and in the middle of Semester II/spring recess.
+During vacation periods, some Residence Life facilities will be closed, and the dining facilities will be limited.
 Upon application, and depending on space availability, certain residents (including graduate students in programs with different recess schedules) may, at the discretion of the Director of Housing, be granted permission to remain in residence during these vacation periods.
 In that event, they may be subject to additional charges and/or temporary assignment.
 Apartment-style residences generally remain open during Thanksgiving/fall and spring recesses.